silverstripe/silverstripe-framework/docs/en/topics/datamodel.md

 	// Return 5 members starting from the 5th result
 	$members = Member::get()->sort('Surname')->limit(5, 4);

+CAUTION: Limit and Offset are in the opposite sort order from what their order in MySQL.
+This can be confusing.
+For example

+	:::sql
+	SELECT * FROM tbl LIMIT 5,10;  # Retrieve rows 6-15

+needs to be set like this:

+	:::php
+	$obj->limit($limit = 10, $offset = 5);

 ### Raw SQL options for advanced users

 Occasionally, the system described above won't let you do exactly what you need to do.
 In these situtations, we have